Current TCSC COVID-19 Policy

 - Practice frequent washing of hands to promote good health

-Communicable Diseases (Indiana Department of Health, 2022)
+Communicable Diseases Reference Guide (Indiana Department of Health, 2022)

 - Clinical Description: Conjunctivitis, or pink eye, is an acute condition characterized by redness of the eye(s).
 Other symptoms can include tearing, irritation and photophobia, purulent discharge and crusting of eyelids or lashes in the morning.
 Viral and bacterial infections, foreign bodies or allergies may cause the condition.